 How is an inner thigh lift done?

-Inner thigh lift surgery generally takes anywhere from two to three hours to perform.
+Inner thigh lift surgery generally takes three to four hours to perform.
 The time frame will ultimately vary from patient to patient.
 During the operation and while the patient is under general anesthesia, Dr Beldholm will make an incision on the inner thighs.
 The exact placement and length of the incision varies based on the extent of excess skin and fat.

-After those initial incisions, he will measure, mark, and remove the excess skin to reshape and tighter the inner thigh area.
+After those initial incisions, he will measure, mark, and remove the excess skin to reshape and tighten the inner thigh area.
 He may also perform VASER liposuction to reduce fat deposits and define the legs.
-VASER has an advantage over standard liposuction since studies show it may reduce bleeding and bruising.
-2,3
+VASER is advantageous over standard liposuction since studies show it may reduce bleeding and bruising.
+(2,3)

 Near the end of the procedure, Dr Beldholm will apply sutures to close the incisions.
-The patient will then be bandaged and required to wear a compression garment for several weeks in order to minimise swelling 4 and support the tissues as they heal.
+The patient will then be bandaged and required to wear a compression garment for several weeks to minimise swelling (4) and support the tissues as they heal.

 What are the benefits of an inner thigh lift?

 For patients seeking inner thigh lift surgery, many will experience the following benefits: